saisandeepvaddi/how-to-create-web-terminals/ARTICLE.md

 module.exports = SocketService;
 ```

-Finally on the server side, let's create a pseudo-terminal process using `node-pty`.
-The input we enter, will be passed to an instance of `node-pty` and output will be sent to connected socket.io client.
-We are going to add socket.io client later.
+Finally on the server-side, let's create a pseudo-terminal process using `node-pty`.
+The input we enter will be passed to an instance of `node-pty` and output will be sent to connected [socket.io](http://socket.io/) client.
+We are going to add [socket.io](http://socket.io/) client later.

 ```js
 // PTYService.js